VJ1224/covid-bot/README.md

 * app.js: Stores the main bot logic to read messages and execute commands.

-* commands: Folder that stores each command in a seperate .js file.
+* commands: Folder that stores each command in a separate .js file.
 Each .js file exports the execute function as well as relevant information about the command.

 * tools.js: Additional functions that are common for multiple commands.